abhijeet8340/abhijeet8340/README.md

 - 👋 Hi, I’m @abhijeet8340
-- 🌱 I’m currently learning **HTML,CSS,Javascript
+- 🌱 I’m currently learning **HTML,CSS,Javascript,ReactJs.
-- Ask me about -- Html,Css,Python,Mysql,Java,C
+- Ask me about -- Html,Css,JavaScript,Python,Mysql,Java,C.
-- 📫 How to reach me ... ak8340463107@gmail.com
+- 📫 How to reach me ... abhijeetku8340@gmail.com.com
 Connect with me : www.linkedin.com/in/abhijeet-kumar-7903aa239
 <!---
 abhijeet8340/abhijeet8340 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.